 MEL Support to partner NGO Team

-- Support cluster and district MEL team to effectively monitor, evaluate, learn, and report.
+- Support cluster and district MEL team so that they can effectively monitor, evaluate, learn, and report.

-- Support cluster and district MEL Officers to conduct capacity building of implementing partners and local NGO partner staff on MEL concepts and activities through designing and delivering formal trainings including data quality assurance, Bhakari’s management information system, and environment safeguarding.
+- Support cluster and district MEL Officers to conduct capacity building of implementing partners and local NGO partner staff on MEL concepts and activities through designing and delivering formal trainings including data quality assurance, BHAKARI’s management information system.

-- Lead the documentation of Bhakari MEL processes, forms and formats.
+- Lead the documentation of BHAKARI MEL processes, forms, and formats, including different survey tools

 - Ensure global standards for quality program monitoring and evaluation are followed and adopted by cluster teams and local NGO teams.